virtualedwin/osTicket/README.md

 <img src="https://i.imgur.com/9kFt6OJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Successfully addressed and closed the ticket, providing a satisfactory resolution to the customer's issue.
+The ticket has now been addressed successfully and closed, providing a satisfactory resolution to the customer's issue.
 <br />